shoptet/developers/readme.md

 ### Step 1: Navigate to Shoptet Public API Workspace
 - Launch Postman on your desktop or in the browser.
-- In the top-left, click on the **Workspaces** dropdown.
-- In the search bar, type **Shoptet Public API** and select the public workspace from the list.
+- In the search bar in the top header of app, type **Shoptet Public API** and select collection from Shoptet public API Workspace.

 ### Step 2: Locate the Shoptet API Collection
 - Once inside the Shoptet Public API Workspace, go to the **Collections** tab.